mshroyer/socklink/README.md

 ## Tests

-You can run the unit tests with [uv](https://docs.astral.sh/uv/):
+You can run the unit tests with:

 ```
-% uv run pytest
+% scripts/test.sh
 ```

 The tests will use your system versions of `tmux` and any shells available for